Did you know?

 A Pekingese is not a pet dog; he is an undersized lion. – A. A. Milne

-Known as the “lion dog” in China, the Pekingese has been a symbol of good luck in China for hundreds of years, with Chinese works of art dating back to 900 AD depicting the little dogs.
-They were originally bred in the Chinese Imperial Palace in Beijing and only members of the Chinese court could own a Pekingese.
+Known as the “lion dog” in China because of his resemblance to the Chinese guardian lions, the Pekingese has been a symbol of good luck in China for hundreds of years, with Chinese works of art dating back to 900 AD depicting the little dogs.
+Also known as the Peking Lion Dog or Pelchie Dog, they were originally bred in the Chinese Imperial Palace in Beijing and only members of the Chinese court could own a Pekingese.

 Today the Peke is a pampered pet.

 Photos displayed courtesy of Pauline Plowman, AnnWyn, Newfoundland

 The Pekingese is a small but compact dog weighing in at no more than 14 pounds (6.3 kg).

 He has a long, straight, coarse, and abundant double coat with a noticeable mane around the neck.
 The Peke’s coat comes in all colours: red, fawn, black, black and tan, sable, brindle, white and cream.
 His face commonly shows a black mask but a self-coloured face is equally acceptable.

 All that fur requires daily grooming.
 He also sheds and may not be the best fit for the fussy housekeeper.

 The Peke’s short nose and adorably wrinkled face means he is prone to snorting, snuffling, sneezing, wheezing, and snoring.

 A loyal, devoted, and protective little dog, the Pekingese makes a good watchdog.
 His air of dignity and self-importance harkens back to his royal heritage.
 The Peke can also be a lively, affectionate, and spirited playmate for those he respects.